bitovi/academy/src/react-vite/09-making-http-requests/making-http-requests.md

 ```

 Double check the API by navigating to <a href="http://localhost:7070/restaurants">localhost:7070/restaurants</a>.
 You should see a JSON list of restaurant data.

-It will be helpful to have a second terminal tab to run the `api` command from.
+It will be helpful to have a third terminal tab for the `npm run api` command.

+#### Create and update files

+✏️ Create **.env** and update it to be:

+@sourceref ../../../exercises/react-vite/09-making-http-requests/01-solution/.env
+@highlight 1

+✏️ Update **src/pages/RestaurantList/RestaurantList.tsx** to be:

+@diff ../../../exercises/react-vite/08-stateful-hooks/03-solution/src/pages/RestaurantList/RestaurantList.tsx ../../../exercises/react-vite/09-making-http-requests/01-problem/src/pages/RestaurantList/RestaurantList.tsx only

 ### Verify 1